-3. Prior Adverse Reissue Application Final Decisions by a Commissioner or the Board of Patent Appeals and Interferences Based Upon Grounds Other Than Patents or Printed Publications
+Prior Adverse Reissue Application Final Decision by the Commissioner or the Board of Patent Appeals and Interferences Based Upon Grounds Other Than Patents or Printed Publications.

-Any prior adverse final decision by a Commissioner, or the Board of Patent Appeals and Interferences. on an application seeking to reissue the same patent on which reexamination is requested will be considered by the examiner when determining whether or not a "substantial new question of patentability" is present.
-To the extent that such prior adverse final decision was based upon grounds other than patents or printed publications the prior adverse final decision will not be considered in determining whether or not "substantial new question of patentability" is present.
-If a prior final decision by the Board of Patent Appeals and Interferences in a reissue application affirmed the rejection of patent claims on grounds other than patents or printed publications, for example, because of fraud in obtaining the original patent, such information will be noted on the certificate.
+Any prior adverse final decision by the Commissioner, or the Board of Patent Appeals and Interferences, on an application seeking to reissue the same patent on which reexamination is requested will be considered by the examiner when determining whether or not a "substantial new question of patentability" is present.
+To the extent that such prior adverse final decision was based upon grounds other than patents or printed publications>,< the prior adverse final decision will not be considered in determining whether or not a "substantial new question of patentability" is present.

-4. Prior Favorable or Adverse Decisions on the Same or Substantially Identical Prior Patents or Printed Publications in Other Cases not Involving the Patent.
+Prior Favorable or Adverse Decisions on the Same or Substantially Identical Prior Patents or Printed Publications in Other Cases not Involving the Patent.

 While the Office would consider decisions involving substantially identical patents or printed publications in determining whether a "substantial new question of patentability" is raised, the weight to be given such decisions will depend upon the circumstances.
 For example, if the Office has used the same or substantially identical prior art to reject the same or similar claims in another application or patent under reexamination, this would be considered as being material in making a determination.
-Similarly, if a foreign patent office or a foreign court has used the same or substantially identical prior art to reject or invalidate the same or similar claims, this would be considered as being material in making the determination.
-Likewise, if a United States Court has invalidated similar claims in another patent based on the same or substantially identical prior patents or printed publications. this would be considered as being material in making the determination.
+Similarly, if a foreign patent office or a foreign court has used the same or substantially identical prior art to reject or 'invalidate the same or similar claims, this would be considered as being material in making the determination.
+Likewise, if a United States Court has invalidated similar claims in another patent based on the same or substantially identical prior patents or printed publications, this would be considered as being material in making the determination.
 Favorable decisions on the same or substantially identical prior patents or printed publications in other cases would be considered, but would not be controlling.